jwweii/fsphunter/README.md

 The version of this docker image is different from that for the use in a usual terminal because there seems to be a firewall in Compute1-RIS clusters, where AnnitationHub, a R package, cannot normally work.
 In this version, the required R object and SQLite file were preloaded in the docker image.

 ## Example
+`python3 fsphunter.py tx_id amino_acid_seq`.

+For example, by the following command:
+`python3 fsphunter.py ENST00000379328 ATLQRSSLW`

+the console will display the following output:
+The length of this tx is 3123
+The peptide is at a forward tx from 2080 to 2107
+The genome coordinate is at chr10 from 8074160 to 8074187.